 It was predicted last year that implementing the plan would see farm incomes drop, costs rise and more than 30% of dairy farms in danger of becoming unviable.

 Today those who were most vocal in opposition agree the results have been nowhere near as dire as predicted.

 The good news comes as a result progressive talks following a meeting organised by dairy farmers in Tararua last May.

-“It made the Regional Council sit up and see what they were up against if they implemented the plan to the full,” Rabobank rural manager George Murdoch said.
+“It made the regional council sit up and see what they were up against if they implemented the plan to the full,” Rabobank rural manager George Murdoch said today.

 Palmerston North rural valuer Neil Hobson said originally people had been very “het up”